 The first parable of the field, or GROUND, speaks of NATURAL ISRAEL.
 He died for natural Israel as well as for the whole world, meaning the nations or Gentiles.
 We…non-Jews…are the pearls of GREAT price He found “IN THE SEA!”

 Last of all is the parable of the dragnet that was cast into the SEA: The nations.
 This will take place during the millennium.
-During that 1,000 years, the gospel message will go out to the whole world and bring in all kinds of “fish” from its four corners!
+During that 1,000 year period, the gospel message will go out to the whole world and bring in all kinds of “fish” from its four corners!

 These 3 three parables are a prophetic timeline, as well.
 Obviously we are not yet in the parable of the dragnet, but we’re definitely, prophetically speaking, in the parables of the treasure in the field and the sea.